-Getting dressed for a special summer occasion can be a challenge for those of us who are not into showing a lot of skin.
+Getting dressed for a special summer occasion can be a challenge for those who don’t show a lot of skin.
 I wasn’t comfortable in a slinky cocktail dress in my forties, so I certainly am not going to wear one now.

-Add a lightweight jacket or kimono (here) with sheer or mesh material in a similar color and a few bright silver accessories and I am ready.
-I want to feel confident, comfortable and appropriate for every occasion so I stay true to myself.
+Add a lightweight jacket with sheer or mesh material in a similar color and a few bright silver accessories, and I am ready.
+I want to feel confident, comfortable, and appropriate for every occasion, so I stay true to myself.
 I wear a little more dramatic makeup in the evening, but I use a lighter hand in the summer.

 I resist the temptation to add lots of rhinestone accessories.
 A general rule is, the more attention-grabbing the pieces are, the fewer I wear.
-One bold statement necklace may stand alone, but the pieces I am wearing here are all medium to small in scale, so there are more of them than usual.
+One bold statement necklace may stand alone, but the pieces I am wearing here are all medium to small in scale.
 I never wear more than one ring per hand.